KalhariEkanayake/EXERCISE-2---Answer/README.md

  ### UI After Added New Bank-Branch

  That added details link to the Bank-Branch list & it shown as below.
+(You can see the new Bank-Branch record added as, Branch Id 5, Seylan Bank, Kalutara Branch, Branch Code 200)

  >![Alt text](images/UI_After_Added_New_Branch.jpg)